Photo: New Orleans, LA, October 2000

 Best lego kit ever

-'Each block can rotate 180 degrees around the link that connects it to its mate, and each module contains a magnet that can be switched on and off, enabling it to connect to other modules in the system.
-Genetic algorithms allow the robot to discover new ways of moving on its own.'
+You must see these videos: M-TRAN II auto-reconfigurable robot ‘Each block can rotate 180 degrees around the link that connects it to its mate, and each module contains a magnet that can be switched on and off, enabling it to connect to other modules in the system.
+Genetic algorithms allow the robot to discover new […]

 Seasonality

+Here is yet another fantastic software application from a small (one-person) firm.
+Seasonality from Gaucho Software is a $25 desktop weather application.
 Who cares, you say.
 After all, weather.com does that for free.
 But weather.com is slow, and filled with annoying chartjunk and ads.
-You have to load lots of pages (read, advertisements) to get the info you want.
+You have to load lots of pages (read, advertisements) to get […]

 How do zip codes work?